wireapp/wire-docs/src/how-to/upgrade/config-references/wire-server-5.32.0.md

 ## For users of the full wire-server-deploy-static deployment package

-1NOTE: Each upgrade in this series re-runs `setup-offline-sources`, which copies the new release's binaries, container images, and debs into `/opt/assets` on the assethost.
+NOTE: Each upgrade in this series re-runs `setup-offline-sources`, which copies the new release's binaries, container images, and debs into `/opt/assets` on the assethost.
 After a few versions, the assethost runs out of space and the playbook fails with `no space left on device`.

 When that happens, SSH into the **assethost** (not the adminhost) and clear it: